fergald/explainer-bfcache-ccns/api.md

-# Proposal: give sites the ability to evict documents from BFCache when cookies change
+# Proposal: give sites the ability to evict documents from BFCache when cookies or storage keys change

 ## Context